thatguymendel/OctoPrint-SpoolTracker/README.md

 - You can also manually adjust the amount in the spool settings

 ### G-code Integration
-The plugin looks for the following line in your G-code files:
+The plugin looks for the following line at the end of your G-code files:
 ```
 ; filament used [g] = X.XX
 ```